 Doctors and specialists working at hospital liver clinics can provide the new treatments.

 GPs can also provide the new treatments.
 This expands access to treatment, especially if you live in a rural area.

 See www.hep.org.au/services-directory/ for a listing of GP across NSW.
 This list is updated on a regular basis.

 Sofosbuvir/peginterferon/ribavirin combination treatment remains available via liver clinics and specialists.

 Preparing for treatment

-People with hepatitis C will have an initial GP or specialist assessment.
-This will involve full blood testing and likely assessment of their fibrosis stage, via Fibroscan® or APRI test.
-People with cirrhosis will be referred for specialist care and treatment.
+People with hepatitis C have an initial GP or specialist assessment.
+This involves full blood testing and assessment of fibrosis stage, via Fibroscan or APRI test.
+People with cirrhosis are referred for specialist care and treatment.
 People with cirrhosis require long term monitoring for complications including liver cancer.